Quick Start

 Kit parts

-Next, insert the Arduino on the top of the MinSeg kit.
-Each pin on the Arduino has a corresponding connector on the MinSeg kit, so make sure they align.
-The Arduino should be oriented as shown, with the microUSB connector facing forwards on the kit.
+2. Place the Arduino Nano RP2040 on top of the MinSeg kit.
+Each pin on the Arduino aligns with a connector on the MinSeg kit.
+Make sure the microUSB connector is facing forwards.

 The orientation of the Arduino on the MinSeg kit.

-Next, slide the IR sensor bar into the front of the MinSeg board, with the IR sensors facing downwards.
-The orientation is important so that you do not reverse polarity and burn out the LEDs!
+1. Slide the IR sensor bar into the front of the MinSeg board with the IR sensors facing downwards.
+Correct orientation is crucial to avoid reversing polarity and burning out the LEDs.

 The IR sensors inserted properly.